Shidacea/Shidacea-CPP/README.md

 If you download this repository, make sure to download the submodules as well, since a simple download won't include them.
 The best way to use Shidacea is to fork it and use Git for maintaining it and updating the submodules (e.g. using `git clone --recursive`).

-Currently supported release versions:
+List of current submodules:
+* mruby
+* SFML
+* ImGui
-* mruby: 2.1.0
+* ImGui-SFML
-* SFML: 2.5.1
+* MrbWrap
-* ImGui: 1.7.5
+* Launshi
-* ImGui-SFML: 2.1.0
+* Collishi
-* MrbWrap: 0.2.0 (no official release yet)
-* Launshi: 0.2.0 (no official release yet)
-* Collishi: 0.2.0 (no official release yet)

 ## Loading other mruby script files

-The ruby instruction `require` is currently NOT available (adding it as a gem would be possible, but not applicable to the concept of pre-compiled bytecode).
+The ruby instruction `require` is currently NOT available (adding it as a gem would be possible, but not trivially applicable to the concept of pre-compiled bytecode).
-This means that you need to write files with no direct dependencies, as they could be loaded in an arbitrary order.
-Functions may reference other classes, but you should put inherited classes inside the file of their superclass.

-The order of loading the script folders is: scripts_include -> scripts_core -> scripts_custom/resources -> scripts_custom/scenes -> scripts_custom/entities -> scripts_custom/other -> scripts_custom/Game.rb -> scripts_custom/Main.rb
+This problem is circumvented by specification of a JSON file in which the scripts are listed in execution order.
+For example, the SDCLib and the frontend (e.g. Launshi) require the use of a script order, as well as Launshi projects.
+It is possible to name single files and complete directories (ending with a '/').
+Note that the order of scripts loaded in a directory needs to be regarded as random, so avoid dependencies between files in a directory if loaded in a batch.

 ## Linux troubleshooting